klm127/klm127.github.io/_posts/2021-02-03-d3-map-census-data.md

 # Intro

-I had a week before Spring classes started and was chugging through [FreeCodeCamp's](https://www.freecodecamp.org/learn){:target="_blank"} Data Visualization certification.
-FCC teaches the basics of [d3](https://d3js.org/){:target="_blank"}, and I was instantly impressed with the flexibility of this data visualization library.
-As always with FCC, I learned a ton, and was ready to get my certification.
-But when I hit project 4, [Visualize Data with a Choropleth Map](https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-choropleth-map){:target="_blank"}.
-I fell in love.
-I've always liked the texture and color of a good map, especially one that gives you some real information, and I was instantly hooked on the idea of tying data to a map with colors and a tooltip.
-So I put my certification on pause and embarked on what turned out two be two projects - a [data cleaner](https://www.quaffingcode.com/census-csv-parser/doc/index.html){:target="_blank"} for Node and [a pair of visualizer and selector classes](https://github.com/klm127/us-census-chloropleth-viewer-data-selector){:target="_blank"} for use with d3.
+In the week antecedent to the commencement of Spring semester, I was improving my javascript by chugging through another FreeCodeCamp certification, [Data Visualization](https://www.freecodecamp.org/learn){:target="_blank"}.
+The course explores [d3](https://d3js.org/){:target="_blank"}, a flexible, powerful, and ubiquitous javascript library that is at the center of most in-browser data visualizations.
+When I reached Project 4, [Visualize Data with a Choropleth Map](https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-choropleth-map){:target="_blank"}, I decided I had to put the cert on hold and dive deep into d3 and choropleths.
+I've always loved the texture and color of a good map, especially one that provides real information.
+So I embarked on what turned out two be two projects - a [data cleaner](https://www.quaffingcode.com/census-csv-parser/doc/index.html){:target="_blank"} for Node.js and [a pair of visualizer and selector classes](https://github.com/klm127/us-census-chloropleth-viewer-data-selector){:target="_blank"}, demonstrated at the head of this page.

 # Table of Contents
  - [The Visualization](#the-visualization)